Plain English

 Stablecoin

-A stablecoin is a cryptocurrency designed to maintain a consistent value, usually by being backed by a real-world asset …
+A stablecoin is a cryptocurrency designed to maintain a consistent price, usually by being backed by a real-world asset …

 Staking